Bradley Manning faces legal and social difficulties as transgender

 Manning, 25, was sentenced to 35 years at Fort Leavenworth, Kansas, which houses military prisoners about 25 miles north of Kansas City, Kansas.

-At Fort Leavenworth, Manning will have access to mental health professionals, including a psychiatrist, psychologist, social workers and behavioural science specialists, according to an Army spokeswoman.
+At Fort Leavenworth, Manning will have access to mental health professionals, including a psychiatrist, psychologist, social workers and behavioral science specialists, according to an Army spokeswoman.

 But she said the Army did not provide hormone therapy, which is what Manning would seek, or gender-reassignment surgery.

-Note: (This story is corrected with surname of Transgender Legal Defense & Education Fund official to Silverman from Stillman in 4th and 22nd paragraphs)